 Check out this lone sandy island which juts right in the middle of the sea.
 According to Edcel, there was supposed to be a small coconut grove here.
 After the powerful Typhoon Haiyan (Yolanda) devastated the area, only a sole coconut tree survived!

-Although Gigantes Norte is mainly rocky, the hill on the left side of the island is arable.
+Although Gigantes Sur is mainly rocky, the hill on the left side of the island is arable.
 In fact, as we neared the island, we saw the hill being plowed in preparation for planting crops.